Learning Decision-Focused Uncertainty Sets in Robust Optimization: Examples

-\paragraph{Data.} As in the work by~\cite{pareto}, we let $n = 10$.
-We consider the cases where the number of uncertain market factors is $m=4$ and $m=8$.
-We set $C = 200$, and all other problem data are independently sampled from uniformly distributed random variables.
+\paragraph{Data.} As in the work by~\cite{pareto}, we let $n = 10$. \RC{This is also the size of the uncertain parameter, \ie, $m=n$.
+We consider the case where the number of market factors for the contextual information is $q=4$.} We set $C = 200$, and all other problem data are independently sampled from uniformly distributed random variables.
 Inventory capacities $c$ are between 30 and 50.
-Transportation and operation costs are between 1 and 3.
-Sales revenues $r$ are between 2 and 4, and nominal demand values are between 10 and 20.
-We consider 10 instances for $r$, perturbing each by random sample of a normal distribution with mean 0 and standard deviation $0.05$.
-The market factor exposure coefficients $q_i$ are between $-2$ and $2$.
-We generate uncertain market factors $u$ from 3 normal distributions, to simulate 3 uncertain market environments.
-For distribution $j$, the mean is $\mu_i = i\gamma_j$ for all $i = 1,\dots, m$, with $\gamma = (0.3,0.6,0.9)$, and the variance is~$\sigma_i = 0.02^2 + (0.1i)^2$ for all distributions.
-The total training sample size is $N = 100$, split evenly across the 3 distributions.
-The testing sample size is $20000$.
+Transportation and operation costs are between $0.1$ and $0.3$, and sales revenues $r$ are between 2 and 4.
+We consider 10 instances for $r$, perturbing each by random sample of a normal distribution with mean 0 and standard deviation $0.05$. \RC{We also consider 10 instances for $F$, each drawn from a standard $N(0,1)^{(n,q)}$ distribution.} \RC{The contextual uncertain demand $u^i$ is sampled from a multivariate normal distribution $N(\mu^i(r^i), \Sigma^i(F^i))$, where $\mu^i(r^i) = \mu -0.1r^i$, and $\Sigma^i(F^i) = 0.3F^iF^{iT}$.
+The nominal demand $\mu$ is sampled uniformly on $[10,20]$.
+We consider the case with $N=1000$ samples, with 100 samples for each context.
+We use $30\%$ of the data for training, $20\%$ for validation, and $50\%$ for testing.}